I am 33 years old and I have lived with disturbed sleep for, as far as I can remember, around 29-30 of them.

 Despite my records stating quite unequivocally that I do not have drug seeking behaviour, I have genuine, regular sleep issues that I have a pretty effective system for using these drugs to deal with, doctors are loathe to prescribe them.

-Despite me having a condition, autism, that is co-morbid with dysfunction of our natural GABA production and absorption systems!
+This is despite me having a condition, autism, that is co-morbid with dysfunction of our natural GABA production and absorption systems!
 I like to use the metaphor of water.
 Imagine if a solid 98% of the population NEVER got dehydrated.
 Their body’s systems just worked, they were efficient in their water processing.
 Then you, poor little 2%er, turn up at your GP and you’re like “I’m thirsty doc!” and your GP was like “Nah you ain’t, 98% of people aren’t!
 You’re just here because you’re a water addict!” (side note: we’re literally all water addicts.
 Definitely do not try quitting that shit cold turkey!)
 But this person isn’t some liquid junkie.
 Their body’s water processing systems are broken.
 You’re denying a person dying of dehydration a prescribed drink because their physiology is minority.
 It’s fucked!
 This is what we do with people on the spectrum and GABA agonists.

 Back when I had my GP, a doctor who knew me, knew my family – he’d even been my grandfather’s GP – this was not a problem.
 There was a relationship.
 Once, this was after he had ‘retired’, so I had been used to arguing with various other GPs who were recommending me yoghurt (something he tutted at) or prescribing me those awful anti-histamines, anyway in the midst of all this he returned, briefly, to fill in for staff shortages and I was lucky enough to get an appointment He practically showered me in the prescriptions like a ticker-tape parade!